 About this report

-The scope of the report uncovers the latest trends of outsourcing in Eastern Europe and its tech talent pool.
+The report's scope delves into the latest trends in IT outsourcing to Eastern Europe and its tech talent pool.
 It examines the current state of IT outsourcing in Poland, Ukraine, Hungary, Romania, the Czech Republic, Bulgaria, Moldova, and the Baltic region.
-The report aims to help businesses, investors and make up their minds about IT outsourcing in Eastern Europe and choose the most advantageous IT destination.
+The report aims to help businesses and investors decide about IT outsourcing in Eastern Europe and choose the most advantageous IT destination.
 We have analyzed and compiled data from 20+ sources, including reports by McKinsey, Deloitte, Bloomberg, Tholons, Kearney, and more, to the availability of resources and technical expertise in this region.

 Executive summary

-Outsourcing to Eastern Europe is an excellent business solution that provides access to a wider tech talent pool, expertise, or allows companies to find reliable tech partners to excel their tech competencies.
-This report explores major outsourcing destinations in terms of availability of resources, companies, overall economic and business climate.
+IT outsourcing to Eastern Europe is an excellent business opportunity that provides access to a broader tech talent pool and expertise or allows companies to find reliable tech partners to excel in their tech competencies.
+This report explores major outsourcing destinations in terms of the availability of resources, companies, and the overall economic and business climate.

-• The top four countries with the largest tech talent pools are Poland, Ukraine, Romania, and the Czech Republic have the largest number of experts working in IT outsourcing and R&D. Poland has almost 500k ICT specialists, but only 40% work in IT outsourcing.
-Ukraine has around 300k ICT professionals and is still a top European outsourcing destination despite the war.
+• Four European nations consistently rank among the leaders in terms of available tech talent: Poland, Ukraine, Romania, and the Czech Republic.
+These countries have the largest number of skilled professionals working in IT outsourcing, and R&D. Poland has over 500K ICT specialists, but only 40% work in IT outsourcing.
+Ukraine has over 300K ICT professionals and still remains a top European outsourcing destination despite the war.

-• Hungary and Bulgaria are also gaining their attention due to constant innovation, governmental support of the industry, and a growing number of experts.
-These countries have 175K and 101K of ICT specialists respectively.
+• Hungary and Bulgaria are also gaining attention due to constant innovation, governmental support of the industry, and a growing number of experts.
+These countries have 180K and 108K of ICT specialists, respectively.

 • The Baltic countries are well-known for their business climate and favorable legislative system.
-While their tech talent pools are smaller compared to other locations (less than 120K combined), these countries are well-known for destinations for start-ups and SMEs.
+While their tech talent pools are smaller than other locations (less than 120K combined), these countries are well-known destinations for startups and SMEs.

-• And Moldova and Slovakia have an increasing popularity as a potential IT outsourcing destination in Eastern Europe.
+• And Moldova and Slovakia are increasingly popular as potential destinations for IT outsourcing in Eastern Europe.

 Outsourcing to Eastern Europe: IT industry overview

-In today’s highly competitive and dynamic business environment, not many decisions are as critical for your success as the right outsourcing destination.
-Most entrepreneurs are considering outsourcing to Eastern Europe to access skilled talent, reduce costs, and pursue new growth opportunities.
+In today’s highly competitive and dynamic business environment, few decisions are as critical for your success as the right outsourcing destination.
+Most entrepreneurs are considering outsourcing to Eastern Europe to access skilled talent, shorten staffing time, tap into rare expertise, and pursue new growth opportunities.

 Eastern European tech talent pool

-According to the Emerging Europe data, the combined tech talent pool of Central and Eastern Europe (along with Balkans and some neighboring countries) exceeded 2.2M in 2022.
-Out of this number, countries discussed in the report account for 70.46% of all tech experts (around 1.6M).
+According to the Emerging Europe data, the combined tech talent pool of Central and Eastern Europe (along with the Balkans and some neighboring countries) exceeded 2.2M in 2022.
+The countries discussed in the report account for 70.46% of the CEE tech experts.
+It is estimated that emerging Europe has between 4,500 and 6,500 software development vendors employing over 1.4M software developers.

 With the growing number of people employed in the ICT sector, their share in the overall employment also grows, meaning that there’s a steady inflow of new employees (both from ICT graduates and people who switched from other industries).

-You may also be be interested in: How to partner with the best developers in Eastern Europe?
+You may also be interested: How to partner with the best developers in Eastern Europe?

 Eastern European vendors: overview

-As of March 2023, Clutch lists 3,380+ software development vendors that provide IT outsourcing services.
-While the most significant number of IT outsourcing providers are registered in Poland and Ukraine, large companies usually build presence in two or more countries within the region.
+As of April 2024, Clutch lists 3,550+ software development vendors that provide IT outsourcing services.
+While most IT outsourcing providers are registered in Poland and Ukraine, large companies usually build a presence in two or more destinations in the region.

-Countries in this region have versatile industry expertise, which ranges from business and financial services to healthcare, education, and telecom.
-We will dig deeper into the breakdown of companies by their size and domain expertise while exploring every country.
+Countries in this region have versatile industry expertise, ranging from business and financial services to healthcare, education, and telecom.
+We will explore every country and break down companies by size and domain expertise.

-Eastern Europe remains one of the most vibrant software development destinations due to constant growth and development of its IT sector and a high level of digital technology adoption.
+Eastern Europe remains one of the most vibrant software development destinations due to its IT sector's constant growth and development and a high level of digital technology adoption.
 Countries like Poland, Ukraine, Hungary, and Romania have already defined IT as a major catalyst for their sustainable growth and technological advancement.

 Read more: 15 best software development vendors in Eastern Europe